devopera/puppet-domysqldb/README.md

 Changelog
 ---------

+2013-10-03

+  * Added ::dev profile that opens up access to MySQL for dev machines
+  * Added ::command macro for running MySQL commands

 2013-04-10

   * When the log files change size, the old ibdata/ib_logfiles now get moved to a safe (temporary) store in /tmp, rather than being deleted.